How does Germany ban foreign far-right extremists? – DW – 01/31/2024

 And the criteria for imposing an entry ban are also relatively strict.
 "A fundamental interest of society needs to be threatened — such as the peaceful co-existence of people," said Martini.
 "Even if the individual committed a crime in the past, you still have to examine whether a ban would be proportional."

-Martini says that while in such cases, the federal interior ministry usually carries out a risk assessment and then issues orders to the police, if no order from above exists, border control police can also use their own discretion.
+Martini says that while in such cases the federal interior ministry usually carries out a risk assessment and then issues orders to the police, even if border control officers have no order from above, they can also use their own discretion.

-"In the case of Mr. Sellner, an interview was apparently also carried out at the border," he told DW.
+"In the case of Mr. Sellner, an interview was apparently carried out at the border," he told DW.
 "He was asked what purpose his stay in Germany had, and then they had to decide on the spot: Is there any threat to public safety in Germany?"
-If Sellner told them on Monday night, as he told his followers, that he was going for a coffee, the officials would have seen no grounds to refuse him entry.
+In short, if Sellner told them on Monday night, as he declared to his followers, that he was going for a coffee, the officials would have seen no grounds to refuse him entry.

 Edited by Rina Goldenberg